Campus facilities & location

-The Ulovane Campus was completed in March 2009; we are very proud of our training facility and believe it is one of the top training facilities in South Africa.
+The Ulovane Campus was completed in March 2009, and we are very proud of our training facility, which we believe is one of the best in South Africa.

 The dining room area is lovely and spacious and is the perfect spot for everyone to get together and chat over a meal.
 It is also the perfect venue for hosting guides and lodge managers in the area for one of our famous hosting evenings.

 The facility has shared accommodation with 2 students per room; the bedrooms have en-suite bathrooms (with hot showers, toilet & basin) and are equipped with furniture, lights, and linen.
 Our stunning rock face rooms have a great view of Amakhala.
 They are warm in the winter and cool in the summer – a great place for studying.
 The new additional rooms are hidden perfectly in the forest area, also ensuite with shower and toilet, very spacious.

 The chameleon corner is the perfect chill zone for the guides to unwind after a hectic week of studies and rushing around.
 Couches, pool table in an area that can open up all canvas flaps for an in the bush feel, is just wonderful for those social evenings when we braai (barbecue).